-On September 17, 2015, Delaware Attorney General Matthew P. Denn entered into an agreement with Amphastar Pharmaceuticals, Inc. Under the agreement, the drug manufacturer agreed to provide a $4 rebate to a government or public entity in the State of Delaware for each Amphastar naloxone syringe it purchased during the time period September 18, 2015 through September 17, 2016, or for a reimbursement the entity made for such a purchase during that time period.
+On September 17, 2015, former Delaware Attorney General Matthew P. Denn entered into an agreement with Amphastar Pharmaceuticals, Inc. Under the agreement, the drug manufacturer agreed to provide a $4 rebate to a government or public entity in the State of Delaware for each Amphastar naloxone syringe it purchased during the time period September 18, 2015 through September 17, 2016, or for a reimbursement the entity made for such a purchase during that time period.

 Special Law Enforcement Assistance Fund